-Green gate is another place to take your kids to learn organic farming.
-The farms sits on a restored historical farm site and provides farm camp and operating farm stands on Tuesday and Saturday.
+Green Gate is another place to take your kids to learn organic farming.
+The farm sits on a restored historic farm site, providing a farm camp and operating farm stands on Tuesdays and Saturday.
 Every Saturday, farm tours are available at noon.
-It’s one of the few place in Austin where you can take a group of children to learn about farming and have fun.
+It’s one of the few places in Austin where you can take a group of children to learn about farming and have fun.

 Green Gate Farm

 The animals are free to pet, the picnic tables are free for use, no admission or parking charge.
 You don’t really have to buy anything; just come on out and enjoy the experience (you probably want to get a Strawberry Popsicle at least – they are awesome!)
 Explore farming, entomology, animals, and more with Sweet Berry Farm’s field trip programs.

 Urban Roots Farm inspires and engages the community by offering youth between the ages of 14 and 17 years a chance to learn about farming.
 These experiences help kids learn to use their skills, learn leadership skills, and importance of service to the community.
 The farm is not open to the public, but it offers young people educational tours, events, field trips, and enormous opportunities.

 Urban Roots provides today’s young leaders with paid opportunities to grow food, learn new skills, and make a difference in their community.
 If you are a young person who’s excited to grow your leadership skills and get your hands dirty, or if you know one, join us!
 Urban Roots cultivates leadership skills through food and farming to transform the lives of young people and inspire, engage, and nourish the community.